 A negative example is the Nike sweatshop scandal, where they saw sales decline due because people didn’t want to support a business whose business was not run ethically.

 The next big leap came with cars, with the rise in Teslas and Priuses.
-People that drive cars everyday to work wanted to make sure that they were reducing their environmental impact on their commute.
-There is no doubt that we will continue to see more and more automakers push towards creating eco-friendly vehicles.
+People that drive cars every day to work wanted to make sure that they were reducing the environmental impact on their commute.
+There is no doubt that we will continue to see more and more automakers push toward creating eco-friendly vehicles.

 Next up: The homes we live in.
 At Sustainable 9, we noticed early on that sustainability was a trend that was continuing to grow not only in size, but in popularity.
 More consumers wanted it, and more brands were offering it.

-While knowledge of the sustainable home features has increased over time, many new, potential home buyers aren’t fully aware of just how much detail and materials you can put into a home to make it truly environmentally friendly.
-That’s why another one of our goals is to help build a stronger awareness among those looking to build a new custom home, or to even just implement new sustainable features into existing homes.
+While knowledge of sustainable home features has increased over time, many new, potential homebuyers aren’t fully aware of just how much detail and materials you can put into a home to make it truly environmentally friendly.
+That’s why another one of our goals is to help build a stronger awareness among those looking to build a new custom home or to even just implement new sustainable features into existing homes.

 The great thing about modern homes is they lend themselves perfectly to sustainable features that can integrate seamlessly into the home while still maintaining the design and integrity of the house.
-That’s why we knew that when we wanted to create sustainable homes, that modern designs was the perfect direction to take S9.
+That’s why we knew that when we wanted to create sustainable homes, those modern designs were the perfect direction to take S9.

 We hope that other home builders will follow suit in ensuring that their homes are up to the sustainable standards that have been put forth, like the Home Energy Rating System index.

-If you’re interested in creating your new forever home here in Minnesota and want to team up with us to create it, then give us a call today at (612) 540-0871 and take a look at some of our past projects!
+If you’re interested in creating your new forever home here in Minnesota and want to team up with us to create it, then give us a call today at (612) 540-0871 and take a look at some of our recently completed projects!